 - e.
 The temporary chicken permit applicant shall sign a statement acknowledging that the temporary chicken permit may be revoked for any violation of this section, and may be revoked if this section is amended in the future, and the city shall not be held responsible or liable for any losses, including the costs of improvements constructed for the keeping of chickens, to the applicant if such chicken permit is revoked. - f.
 If any condition or restriction of the temporary chicken permit has been violated, the city may revoke the permit upon seven days' written notice.
 If the violation is cured within the seven-day notice period, the permit shall not be revoked; however, a repeat offense may result in the city's immediate revocation of the permit.
 The city is responsible for the determination of compliance with the requirements of this section.
 In matters of interpretation, the administrative official has the authority to determine compliance with this section. - g.
-The City may conduct site inspections of the subject property to make compliance determinations under this article prior and after issuance of a permit. - (6) Those property owners wishing to apply for a permit to own chickens shall complete the application form and submit it to the Police Department's Animal Control Division for consideration.
+The City may conduct site inspections of the subject property to make compliance determinations under this article prior to the issuance of a permit and upon any code enforcement complaint received by the City of South Daytona pertaining to the subject property. - (6) Those property owners wishing to apply for a permit to own chickens shall complete the application form and submit it to the Police Department's Animal Control Division for consideration.
 The property owner shall include with the application the following: - a.
-An applicant for a permit shall submit written consent from each property owner of privately or publicly owned real estate within two hundred (200) feet of the outer boundaries of the premises for which the permit is being requested, stating that they have no objection to the applicant's ownership and maintenance of chickens. - c.
+An applicant for a permit whose property is less than two acres shall submit written consent from each residential property owner directly abutting the outer boundaries of the premises for which the permit is being requested stating that they have no objection to the applicant's ownership and maintenance of chickens.
+If the applicant's property consists of two or more acres, written consent must be obtained from each residential property owner within 150-feet of the proposed chicken coop's location. - c.
 If the property is governed by a Home Owner's Association, then written approval from the Home Owner's Association will be required. - c.
-The required fee for an application to cover the City expense of reviewing the application for completeness and issuance of permit shall be \$20.00. - (7) Owner of chickens shall be responsible for correcting or abating any nuisance that may arise from keeping thereof. - (8) Violation of these regulations shall be remedied through the code enforcement process whereby the special master may levy fines to force compliance or revoke the permit. - (9) Rescuing, fostering, sitting or any other form of temporary ownership of chickens in the City of South Daytona is expressly forbidden.
+The required fee for an application to cover the City expense of reviewing the application for completeness and issuance of permit shall be \$20.00. - (7) Owner of chickens shall be responsible for correcting or abating any nuisance that may arise from keeping thereof.

-- (10) Appeal.
+- (8) Violation of these regulations shall be remedied through the code enforcement process whereby the special master may levy fines to force compliance or revoke the permit. - (9) Rescuing, fostering, sitting or any other form of temporary ownership of chickens in the City of South Daytona is expressly forbidden. - (10) Appeal.
 A person aggrieved by a decision of the administrative official in the issuance, denial or revocation of a temporary chicken permit may appeal to the city manager in writing within five business days of the administrative official's written decision by filing an appeal with the city clerk.
 Said appeal shall state fully the grounds for the appeal and all facts relied upon by the appellant.
 A person aggrieved by a decision of the city manager may appeal to the city council within five business days of the city manager's written decision by filing an appeal with the city clerk.
 Said appeal shall state fully the grounds for the appeal and all facts relied upon by the appellant.
 The decision of city council shall be final. - Section 3.
 The City Council of the City of South Daytona hereby amends Section 4-13 of the South Daytona Code of Ordinances to read as follows: